tbee/xml2xxx/README.md

 * inputFile will denote the XML file
 * outputFile is the YAML file, if undefined; the inputfile where '.xml' is replaced with '.yaml'

-## Command line
+(No I don't do Gradle, I think it is a great idea which was implemented wrong.)

-The functionality is also available on the command line as an executable jar.
-The most recent version can be found on [Maven Central](https://search.maven.org/search?q=a:xml2yaml-application&g:org.tbee.xml2xxx).
+The most recent version can be found on [Maven Central](https://search.maven.org/search?q=a:xml2yaml-maven-plugin&g:org.tbee.xml2xxx).
-* Via stdin and stdout: `cat kubernetes.xml | java -jar xml2yaml-application.jar > kubernetes.yaml`.
-* Via command line parameter(s):
-    * `java -jar xml2yaml-application.jar kubernetes.xml > kubernetes.yaml`.
-    * `java -jar xml2yaml-application.jar -out kubernetes.yaml kubernetes.xml`.

-You can of course rename xml2yaml-application.jar to a more practical xml2yaml.jar, but within the Maven project that conflicts with the engine's jar.